GLOBALG.A.P. IFA Certification & Compliance Consulting Services

 -

-Documented QMS that meets IFA v6 group certification requirements and is understood by staff.
+Documented QMS that meets GLOBALG.A.P.
+IFA group certification requirements and is understood by staff.

 -